elbamit/ATP-Project-GUI/README.md

 - SceneBuilder

 ## Algorithms used
-- Maze Generating:
+### Maze Generating:
 You can choose which maze generating algorithm to use.
 Choose between:
- - Simple Maze Generator
+ - Simple Maze Generator - Randomly places walls to form a maze.
+It produces simple and not interesting mazes
+ - My Maze Generator - Uses Prim's Algorithm to generate interesting mazes with dead ends.

 ## Download and run the Game
 First make sure you have an updated version of JavaFX installed on your computer.